caadams4/campus_meet/README.md

+# Welcome.
+        Hi.
+Here you will find an Advanced Web Technology class project in the works.
+It is a full-stack web application that I am working on with three others.

 # How to start the Angular app
 * IF RUNNING ANGULAR AND THE API, START THE SERVICES IN TWO SEPERATE TERMINALS
 * navigate to /client/ directory and run the command: ng serve